bgoonz/a-A-Student-Resources-Website-Prototype/PUBLIC/other-pages/blog-posts/Web-Dev-Setup/sql-web-dev-setup.md

-# App Academy Open

-> Learn to code online with access to App Academy’s entire full-stack course for free

 Being a developer isn't just hacking away into the wee hours of the morning or debugging a new feature.
 In order to become a well-rounded developer we should also understand what tools we need and a minimum understanding of how they work.
 This includes setting up our computers for development.